study-ORCATech-cloud/learn-and-earn-fork/docs/architecture-development/styling-guide.md

 ## Overview

-The ORCATech Learning Platform uses a systematic approach to styling built on:
+The LabDojo Learning Platform uses a systematic approach to styling built on:

 - **Tailwind CSS** for utility-first styling
 - **CSS Custom Properties** for theming and design tokens